 What does the Arabic Program offer?

-Through its partnerships with other universities and study abroad providers, Salem State College's Center for International Education offers Arabic study abroad programs in a variety of international locations.
+Through its partnerships with other universities and study abroad providers, Salem State University's Center for International Education offers Arabic study abroad programs in a variety of international locations.